Astolat Dollhouse Castle

-Astolat Dollhouse Castle (also known as Astolat Castle or Dollhouse Castle) is a museum-quality dollhouse, which was appraised as "the most valuable dollhouse in the world," at $8.5 million in 2015.
+Astolat Dollhouse Castle (also known as Astolat Castle or Dollhouse Castle) is a museum-quality dollhouse by Elaine Diehl, created between 1974 and 1987.
+It was appraised as "the most valuable dollhouse in the world," at US$8.5 million in 2015.

-Its great value is attributable to its hand-made intricate 800 lb, 9 ft tall, 29 room structure, and its extensive collection of high-quality miniatures including extravagant furnishings, with working fireplaces, stained glass panels, and 10,000 handcrafted miniature pieces that include original works of art, gold chandeliers, and the smallest antique Bible in the world.
-Many of its miniatures, including some made of gold, sterling silver, are antique and one of a kind.
+Its value is attributable to its hand-made intricate 800 lb, 9 ft tall, 29 room structure, and its collection of miniatures including furnishings, with working fireplaces, stained glass panels, and 10,000 handcrafted miniature pieces that include original works of art, gold chandeliers, and the smallest antique Bible in the world.
+Many of its miniatures, including some made of gold, sterling silver, are antique.
 Few other museum quality dollhouses meet such criteria.

-The Astolat Dollhouse Castle was once on display at the Tee Ridder division of the Nassau County Museum of Art in Roslyn Harbor, New York.